Soundmatters/ConditionExamples/Condition Examples .md

 ### Soft Binder Syndrome.

 The following tape formulations typically suffer from soft binder syndrome.
-Other formulations may also be at risk as well.
+Other formulations, not listed here, may also be at risk.

-Scotch / 3M: 175
+>Scotch / 3M: 175
-Sony: PR-150
+>Sony: PR-150
-Melody: 169
+>Melody: 169
-Pyral : various formulations
+>Pyral : various formulations

 ### Sticky Shed Syndrome

 The following tape formulations typically suffer from sticky shed syndrome.
-Other formulations may also be at risk as well.
+Other formulations, not listed here, may also be at risk.

-Agfa: PEM 468 \(Pre-1990\) and PEM 469
+>Agfa: PEM 468 \(Pre-1990\) and PEM 469
-Ampex/Quantegy:  406, 407, 456, 457 and 478.
+>Ampex/Quantegy:  406, 407, 456, 457 and 478.
-Audiotape/Capitol: Q15 \(Early 1980s\)
+>Audiotape/Capitol: Q15 \(Early 1980s\)
-Scotch/3M: 226, 227, 250, 806, 807, 808 and 809.
+>Scotch/3M: 226, 227, 250, 806, 807, 808 and 809.

   ### Azimuth varies throughout.